Gallery of Fine Art Photography - Atlanta GA

 June 9th: 2PM @ The Breman

 An enlightening panel discussion on Ruth-Marion Baruch’s influential work and her role in the California School of Photography.
-This event, chaired by Bob Yellowlees and featuring Jennifer McFarland and Teresa Mora, will be held at The Breman.
-Jennifer McFarland will present a personal look into Ruth-Marion’s life and her poetic expressions, drawing from Baruch’s archived collections.
-Teresa Mora, from her vast experience at UC Santa Cruz, will discuss the significant bodies of work featured in the exhibition.
+This event, chaired by Bob Yellowlees and featuring Jennifer McFarland and Teresa Mora, was held at The Breman.
+Jennifer McFarland presented a personal look into Ruth-Marion’s life and her poetic expressions, drawing from Baruch’s archived collections.
+Teresa Mora, from her vast experience at UC Santa Cruz, discussed the significant bodies of work featured in the exhibition.
 The session will transition into a moderated discussion, emphasizing the themes presented, and conclude with an audience Q&A.

 Ruth-Marion Baruch was a visionary photographer known for her poignant and deeply empathetic portrayals of various communities in San Francisco during the 1960s.
-Her works, currently on display at The Breman, alongside her husband Pirkle Jones, capture the essence of social movements and everyday life, making her a pivotal figure in the California School of photography.
+Her works, were on display at The Breman, alongside her husband Pirkle Jones, capturing the essence of social movements and everyday life, making her a pivotal figure in the California School of photography.

 Jennifer McFarland met Ruth-Marion and Pirkle Jones in the early ’70s, and their friendship spanned nearly four decades.
 Jennifer, having previously worked in heavy industrial construction, later dedicated thirteen years to archiving Jones and Baruch’s collections, contributing significantly to the preservation and understanding of their works.